 Another variable depends upon the species of honeybee.
 Some species might gather more nectar and make more trips than other kinds, so they’d be making a kilo of honey much more quickly.

-Several other factors can contribute to the answer about how many flowers it takes to make a kilo of honey; the weather, the size of the hive, etc. If you’re interested in beekeeping, the following books might answer your questions in more detail:
+Several other factors can contribute to the answer about how many flowers it takes to make a kilo of honey; the weather, the size of the hive, etc.

 With the illustrations and etchings, you’d learn how to make candles, beauty products, furniture polish, and several delicious dishes with your organic backyard honey.
 If nothing else, this work is perfect for making plans and dreaming about having your own bee colony one day.